Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: Relativistic framework for processing GNSS data

 Therefore, considering realistic measurement accuracies, we refer to the magnitudes of various terms conducted for a MEO orbiter.
 Consequently, the expressions (\ref{eq:pos-approx-LEO}), (\ref{eq:vel-tran2}), and (\ref{eq:coord-acc_sum-L}) are recommended for position, velocity, and acceleration transformations when {\tt GNSS} data processing is concerned.
 These results represent the set of the expressions recommended to transform position, velocity and acceleration vectors as needed to process {\tt GNSS} data from either {\tt GCRS} or {\tt BCRS}.
 These formulae are accurate to order $c^{-2}$ and the corrective terms can be evaluated using for $\vec X_{\tt TT}, \vec V_{\tt TT}$ and $\vec A_{\tt TT}$ in TT-compatible {\tt GCRS} or {\tt TDB}-compatible {\tt BCRS} quantities translated to the geocenter.
 These formulae are accurate to ${\cal O}(c^{-2})$.
 We adopt GR (i.e., $\gamma=1$) for all numerical results.

+We note that expressions in \cite{Moyer:2003} are derived in the context of DSN radiometric observables (two-way range, Doppler, and $\Delta$DOR) and is typically used in models where station acceleration terms are negligible at the required accuracy.
+In contrast, {\tt GNSS} processing uses one-way code and carrier-phase observables, and our goal here is dynamical consistency of the full state mapping (position--velocity--acceleration) at the millimeter level; therefore we retain the acceleration-dependent terms that are dropped in the traditional DSN form.

 \textit{Recommended transformations:} For cm/ps-class GNSS, use Eq.~(\ref{eq:pos-approx-LEO}) for position with the two leading $c^{-2}$ terms (scale and Lorentz), Eq.~(\ref{eq:vel-tran2}) for velocity with the three leading $c^{-2}$ terms, and Eq.~(\ref{eq:coord-acc_sum-L}) for acceleration retaining terms $\gtrsim 10^{-13}\,\mathrm{m\,s^{-2}}$.
-These screened sets were used to produce the closures in Fig.~\ref{fig:closure}.
+These screened sets were used in the 24\,h internal frame-closure test of Fig.~\ref{fig:closure}; the bounds below quantify the truncation error introduced solely by screening of the closed-form transformations.